Tuesday, October 27, 2009

 It's a constant struggle to find answers satisfying enough for his curiosity.
 I'm glad he keeps asking though...because it's giving me quite an entertaining insight into some of the disparities between the Balinese and American mindsets.
 It's also a continual vocab lesson, which I could always use more of.

-I'm getting out out of each day, and each conversation, since I am, after all, the one being "culturally immersed".
+Another thing I've been reminded of through all of Bapak's questioning is how I hope my homestay family is learning as much from me as I am from them.
+It's really easy to focus on what I'm getting out out of each day, and each conversation, since I am, after all, the one being "culturally immersed".
 But, I've realized that where I come from is just as, if not more so, unkown to my family as their ways were to me on the day I moved in.
 Since then I've been flooded with information about Balinese beliefs in regards to everything from religion to arts to child-rearing from more informants than I could count...but it's my own responsibility to make this a beneficial opportunity for the people that have somehow managed to make me feel welcome-- in this compound where the structures' names and layout are so full of meaning I couldn't have even dreamed them up 6 weeks ago (and I still couldn't really tell you everything..)

-go and goes, and she got such a satisfied look on her face, congratulating herself with "Ibu pintar (smart)!"
+I love seeing that my Ibu is picking up little bits of English.
+Last night she said, out of the blue, "Soapy go to Ubud.
+Right?"
+I said, "yay! that's right," choosing not to get into the difference between go and goes, and she got such a satisfied look on her face, congratulating herself with "Ibu pintar (smart)!"
 We can actually sit and have a conversation now, just the two of us.
 Sometimes it doesn't go far, but it never lacks a feeling of understanding somewhere beneath the repetitions and squinting our brows and looking up and to the right.
 We have to leave for our ISPs in less than 2 weeks, and I can already tell it's going to be really sad.
 In the mean time though, I'm just trying to focus on being right here.
 I'm also crossing my fingers that the rainy season doesn't actually come..

 I keep finding my mind drifting off before sleep to imagine my first day at home, when I wake up and attempt to go eat my breakfast outside only to find that A) there's nowhere to sit and nothing to look at, and B) it's way too cold.
 C) There's none of this coffee that I think I'm getting addicted to (depsite the fact that I have to pick out the ants). and D) There's no Bapak to say "pagi" and try to confuse me by asking me who I'm eating.
 I really can think of positives too...those are the thoughts that come first though, so I just try to go to sleep without thinking about it.
-I guess I don't have to deal with that too,
+I guess I don't have to deal with that too, too soon.

-new things to find fascinating beneath the outer layers of some of those once-unfamiliar-but-now-everyday things.
+When I can do that-- be focused, that is, I sometimes find that there are new things to find fascinating beneath the outer layers of some of those once-unfamiliar-but-now-everyday things.
 A simple example is mangosteen, this delicious, sweet fruit.
 It's all over Bali but not, to my knowledge, anywhere in the US.
 It's round and purple-ish with a cute green stem that looks like a ruffled top hat.
 The hat pops off and the outer layer cracks open when you squeeze it between your palms.
 Then you suck the flavor off of the white, crescent-shaped segments tucked inside.
 The novelty of the taste was experience enough at first, and I've gotten my fair share already...but, Errlanga taught me a whole new secret about mangosteens yesterday.
 There's a star on the bottom that actually tells how many segments are inside-- a 5-pronged star means 5 segments, a 7-pronged star means 7.
 Who knew that a fruit's skin could be so telling?
 Or that there was more to know about a mangosteen than what I'd already discovered about the look and taste?

 Saturday was a big day as far as rituals go.
 It was Kuningan, which marks the end of the 10 days of Galungan, AND the odalan (bday) for Pura Samuan Tiga, the big temple here in Bedulu.
 I went to the temple with my sister and Ibu (and most of the town) to pray in the afternoon, and then Bapak took us all back later to watch the Topeng dancers perform.
 I think the temple odalans are like a sacred excuse for the town to hang out at the temple all day.
 It's as much a social event as it is religious.
 After giving your offering (some of which are super tall pyramids of fruits and cakes that the women carry on their heads) and being belssed with holy water (meaning you get to walk around the rest of the time with rice on your face), you can just hang out with friends and familly.
 It was a little socializing opportunity even for some of us...because even though we're only a group of 13, it takes about 20 seconds to look around the rows of kneeling, pakaian-adat clad locals and find what other Americans are there, tagging along with their keluargas.

-thinking when I'm carrying out the motions, but we've done it enough times to get the hang of the cleanse your hands over the incese and pray, pray with a red flower between your fingers, then a white flower, then a little blue and a little white, then a final empty-handed prayer succession.
+The act of praying at the festivals doesn't even seem that strange anyomore.
+Granted, I don't know what I'm supposed to be thinking when I'm carrying out the motions, but we've done it enough times to get the hang of the cleanse your hands over the incese and pray, pray with a red flower between your fingers, then a white flower, then a little blue and a little white, then a final empty-handed prayer succession.
 The the priest comes with rice and water.
 Let the water fall on you.
 Sip from your right palms three times.
 Splash it over your head.
 Take some wet rice for your neck, your hair, and your forehead, then wipe the rest of it off.
 I always feel like I'm walking out of a little hailstorm after that part.
 It's a good thing pakaian adat can handle getting wet.

 We spent Wednesday through Saturday in Denpasar, the capital, and Sanur, a more touristy, beachside town.
 We had class at Udayana University and got to spend more time with the local students who came to the village with us.
 Denpasar is probably the most western-like city in Bali-- not in the touristy sense, but in the sense that there are shopping malls and fast food restaurants and adolescents all into their emo-pop fashion trend that do the same things for fun as any college student.
 It was a weird environment to be in-- too much like home to feel like I was really still in Bali, but too different from home to make me able to enjoy the "home-like" comforts it offered.
 We had cable tv AND a hot (though not separate from the toilet area) shower.
-I was beginning to think I'd come to a point where hot showers with water pressure had lost their seeming appeal and necessity, but I was quickly reminded when I got under that showerhead of how clean it's
+I was beginning to think I'd come to a point where hot showers with water pressure had lost their seeming appeal and necessity, but I was quickly reminded when I got under that showerhead of how clean it's actually possible to feel.
+I guess I'll just forget again until I get home.
+We also watched enough MTV to see the same commercials about 15 times over.
+As enjoyable as it was, I think I decided that if I'm not going to be actively experiencing American pop-culture for one semester, I'd rather be completely cut off than watch it paraded repetitively across a screen in front of me.

 I think that's all for now.
 Our "school" part is wrapping up next week, and then we're off on our own!
 It should be interesting.
 Some of us will be in the same place for at least some of the time so it won't be lonely-- just a big change of schedule and focus.
 I'll elaborate on what I'm trying to do once I figure it out more.
 I'm at least starting back in the little village, Munduk Pakel.